japila-books/spark-sql-internals/docs/spark-sql-ExperimentalMethods.md

 extraOptimizations: Seq[Rule[LogicalPlan]]
 ----

-Used when `SparkOptimizer` is requested for the <<spark-sql-SparkOptimizer.adoc#User-Provided-Optimizers, User Provided Optimizers>>
+Used when `SparkOptimizer` is requested for the [User Provided Optimizers](SparkOptimizer.md#User-Provided-Optimizers)

 | extraStrategies
 a| [[extraStrategies]] Collection of <<spark-sql-SparkStrategy.adoc#, SparkStrategies>>